Kyle Farnsworth: Post-baseball career

 In August 2014, after being cut by the Houston Astros, Farnsworth tried out for the Orlando Phantoms, an amateur football team in the Florida Football Alliance.
 He had not played football since he was a freshman in high school in 1992.
 Farnsworth made the Phantoms and played defensive end in the 2015 season.
 He finished the season with 11 sacks.

 Farnsworth played for the Phantoms again in 2016.
 He also claimed to have received an offer to play professionally in a football league in Australia before the league canceled its inaugural season.
 In 2017, Farnsworth was again a major part of Orlando's defense.

+Bodybuilding

+Farnsworth competed in the 2022 National Physique Committee Southern USA Championships in Orlando.
+He placed first in three categories.